JuliaAstro/GeneralAstrodynamics.jl/README.md

 2. State vectors and parameter vectors now match `DifferentialEquations`, `ModelingToolkit`, and `AstrodynamicalModels` syntax
 3. Plotting functions are being re-written with `Plots` recipes
 4. Common coordinate frames used within astrodynamics are provided within a new module, `AstrodynamicalFrames`, along with functionality for specifying new coordinate frames
-5. Common transforms between coordinate frames, and user-defined transforms as defined with `CoordinateFrames` are provided in `AstrodynamicalFrames`
+5. Common transforms between coordinate frames, and user-defined transforms as defined with `CoordinateTransformations` are provided in `AstrodynamicalFrames`
 6. Possibly, each new module will be separated into separate packages.

 ## Features